Chris44442/cyclone5_soc_fpga_config_tool/readme.md

 ## Build the tool

-In the source file make sure `RBF_PATH` and `CDRATIO` are set correctly, e.g. 0x3 on the Terasic DE10-Nano and 0x2 on the Enclustra PE1/SA2.
+In the source file make sure `RBF_PATH` and `CDRATIO` are set correctly, e.g. 0x3 for the Terasic DE10-Nano and 0x2 for the Enclustra PE1/SA2.
+Refer to the documentation of your board if you are unsure.

 Use Docker to build the tool: